NSO IDE

 - Python is installed

 The aim of this extension is to provide a better user experience for developers wanting to develop their own NSO services.
-The focus of the first release is to show how the NSO-IDE extension can be used to create a simple NSO service.
 At this point in time reactive fastmap and nano services are not supported using the IDE.
-In terms of NSO package - the IDE supports Yang, XML and Python and brings together various elements required to create a simple service.
+In terms of NSO package - the IDE supports Yang, XML, Java and Python and brings together various elements required to create a simple service.

 Please see detailed information below for supported functionality.